SPDLDaemon/spdl-docs-master/docs/content/Tools/Onshape/index.md

 #### Laser Joint
 Select the Laser Joint feature from your custom feature toolbar.
 Select Automatic mode, then drag-select all of the non-facing parts.
 Enable adaptive pin sizing, and set the limits appropriately.
-I've found that for most work in ME218/Lab, the other options aren't necessary, but play around with them to get a feel for it.
+I've found that for most work in ME218, the other options aren't necessary, but play around with them to get a feel for it.
 Leave Allowance disabled here to get a nice fit for your parts.

 #### Kerf Compensation
 The lasers on campus cut along the centerline.
 To get nominal-size parts, we'll offset the geometry a little so that everything lines up.

 Add a Kerf Compensation feature, select the "By Thickness" mode, and enter one of the plate thicknesses you input earlier.
-I find that for 1/4"/6mm materials, using a kerf of 0.01" and an allowance of 0.001" works well; keep the same allowance and assume a 0.008" kerf for 1/8"/3mm parts.
+I find that for {{< units 0.25 inch >}}/{{< units 6 mm >}} materials, using a kerf of {{< units 0.01 in >}} and an allowance of {{< units 0.001 in >}} works well; keep the same allowance and assume a {{< units 0.008 in >}} kerf for {{< units 0.125 inch >}}/{{< units 3 mm >}} parts.
 To be extra precise, cut a test square in your material on your laser and measure the kerf.

-### Nest the Partss for Cutting
+### Nest the Parts for Cutting
 You now have an assembly with all joints computed, and you need to get them to a laser.
-Our first approach will be the autolayout feature
+Our first approach will be the Auto Layout feature

-#### Autolayout
+#### Auto Layout